AILET Vs LSAT India

 LSAT India vs AILET - Difference in terms of test modalities

 The test pattern of LSAT India and AILET are very different from each other.
 AILET exam pattern is more or less any other national-level law exam pattern like the one we see in CLAT.
-LSAT-India borrows its test scheme from other exams conducted globally by LSSAC.
-There are a total of 150 questions that are asked in AILET whereas, the number of questions in LSAT-India is only 115.
-Also, the LSAT-India gives 35 minutes to the candidates to attempt each section whereas, there is no such section-specific time limits in AILET.
+LSAT-India borrows its test scheme from other exams conducted globally by LSAC.
+There are a total of 150 questions that are asked in AILET whereas, the number of questions in LSAT-India is only 92-100.
+Also, the LSAT-India gives 35 minutes to the candidates to attempt each section whereas, there are no such section-specific time limits in AILET.
 To understand better, the candidates can refer to the exam pattern of both AILET and LSAT India as given below.

 Mode of Examination